aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 2. In addition to the SageMaker model endpoint name, the [invoke_endpoint](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-runtime/client/invoke_endpoint.html) API requires a `Body` parameter.
 Autopilot timeseries inference requires a small (8 or more rows) amount of input data with the same format as the desired prediction output (same column headings etc).

 Sample input files have been provided at [endpoint-sample-input-data](endpoint-sample-input-data).
-Copy all of these csv files to your dataset/rtinf folder.
+Copy all of these csv files to your dataset/rtinf folder in your S3 bucket.

 3. Deploy the next stack using the following commands to provision the resources in your AWS account.